Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Experiments

-Our synthetic data are generated from three Hawkes processes over $\mT = [0, \pi]$, whose triggering kernels are Sine (sin, \cref{eq:sin_tk}), Cosine (cos, \cref{eq:cos_tk}) and exponential (exp, \cref{eq:exp_tk}) functions respectively, and whose background intensities are the same, $\mu=10$.
+\textbf{Synthetic Data.} Our synthetic data are generated from three Hawkes processes over $\mT = [0, \pi]$, whose triggering kernels are sin, cos and exp functions respectively, shown as below, and whose background intensities are the same $\mu=10$: